colah/ByronTrialNotes/day7.md

 Tam Bui sworn in.
 * He may look at his notes.
-It would be appreciated if he tolds us if he looked at something else.
+It would be appreciated if he told us if he looked at something else.
-* Detecive Sergant.
+* Detective Sargent.
 * Asian organized crime joint task force.
 * We didn't want to be split up, so we offered to take on criminal cases as they came on.

 * I wanted to be brought up to speed on Mr. Sonne.
 * A variety of supervisors who were at the crime scene.
-* I learned that he hadn't received his right to council.
+* I learned that he hadn't received his right to counsel.
 * At some point do you want to see Mr. Sonne?
   * I wanted to deal with other things
     * A woman had been detained and then released